Why are we taking the guesswork out of insurance, and what does this mean for you?

 We consider our relationship with you to be of primary importance.
-We will always make our recommendations to you based on what we believe is the very best treatment for you regardless of your insurance coverage.
+Therefore, we will always make our recommendations to you based on what we believe is the very best treatment for you, regardless of your insurance coverage.

 What to expect:

-There is no wait time to know how much insurance will or will not be paying.
+There is no wait time to know how much insurance will or will not pay.

 Clear pricing will allow you to budget and know exactly how much will be due when scheduling your services.

 Pay once, and you’re done!
 No follow-up texts, phone calls, or invoices in the mail.
 You pay one time, the day you schedule, and wait for your reimbursement check!

 We’ll still file the claim for you! **

 We are the biggest advocate when it comes to filing and refiling claims.
 We will call and submit claims, x-rays, and charting so that you will maximize your benefits AND you won’t have to spend your time dealing with the insurance company.

 We offer our Perio Membership plan, CareCredit, and cash or credit card!

 You can choose which of these payment methods works best for you.